craigphicks/semaphore-task-scheduler-js/README.md

     - The output may be easily read in an asynchrous control loop
   - 'select style'
     - The control loop condition informs an output is 'ready' without actually reading it.
 This style is useful for a top level control loop integrating 'ready' conditions from many unrelated sources.
 (See [`NextSymbol` usage example](#nextsymbol-usage-example).)

+Read-buffered classes prioritize rejected-values over resolved-values, and pass the rejected-values first whenever both are availabe.
+The exception to this rule is `WaitAll.waitAllSettled()`, which transforms rejected-values into resolved-values.

 # Usage examples